 Is ham tetrazzini Italian?

 No, not really!
-Tetrazzini was actually invented in the United States; it was named after an Italian opera singer, but other than that, it’s 100% American!
+Tetrazzini was actually invented in the United States.
+It was named after an Italian opera singer, but other than that, it’s 100% American!

 Can I leave out the peas in ham tetrazzini?

 If you’re not a fan of peas, you can leave them out.
-If you’d like, you can add more mushrooms or maybe try frozen green beans instead.
+If you’d like, you can add more mushrooms, or maybe try frozen green beans instead.

 What’s the difference between tetrazzini and spaghetti?

-More Reader Favorite Ham Recipes
+More Delicious Ham Recipes

 Ham Tetrazzini